 Getting outdoors and camping is a great excuse for cutting down on your water usage.
 Opt for campsites with bucket showers like our Beech Estate and Wild Boar Wood Campsites.
 As well as being a fun experience they’re also great for conserving water.
 The bucket shower uses about 13 litres of water as compared to the 62 litres of an average eight-minute shower, 80 litres of an average bath or 136 litres of a power shower.
 Plus you get to shower under the trees and kids love them – combining a great fun experience with great eco camping points!

 8. Leave no trace while camping

 Take everything away with you on your eco friendly camping trip.
 The land should look as if it has never been touched.
 As well as being great for the environment and landowners, this also means the next campers will enjoy their pitch just as much as you did.
 Please recycle what you can for more eco camping points!

-Finally – the big one for eco friendly camping – USE, REUSE, RECYCLE
+Finally – the big one for eco friendly camping – REDUCE, REUSE, RECYCLE

 There are so many products out there now to replace the environment damaging ones that we’re so used to.
 Here’s some of our favourite alternatives for your eco friendly camping trip: